 A quality authorizer conducts contract oversight that competently evaluates performance and monitors compliance; ensures schools’ legally entitled autonomy; protects student rights; informs intervention, revocation, and renewal decisions; and provides annual public reports on school performance.

 A quality authorizer designs and implements a transparent and rigorous process that uses comprehensive academic, financial, and operational performance data to make merit-based renewal decisions, and revokes charters when necessary to protect student and public interests.

 The 2012 revision of Principles & Standards was drafted with considerable input from a National Advisory Panel of diverse, experienced practitioners.
-The new edition identifies three Core Principles and includes new standards and practical guidance in the five key areas of agency capacity and commitment; application process and decision making; performance contracting; ongoing oversight and evaluation; and revocation and renewal decision making.
-This publication will be updated periodically.
+This edition identifies three Core Principles and includes new standards and practical guidance in the five key areas of agency capacity and commitment; application process and decision making; performance contracting; ongoing oversight and evaluation; and revocation and renewal decision making.
+This publication is updated periodically.